Razia-Shaheen-Sara/Netpractice_42/Readme.md

 - At this point we have routes and interfaces **INBETWEEN** two routers\
 - Use R1's second given IP to reduce and make IPs for the rest of the interfaces and host- nothing new here

+## Level 8: Configure Route

+# 🖧 Routing Issue: Importance of Subnet Masks in Route Definitions

+## ❌ Problem:
+- A route is defined **without a subnet mask** (e.g., `X.X.X.X` instead of `X.X.X.X/XX`).
+- The network expects a **specific subnet size**.
+- **Result:** Routing failure, incorrect forwarding, or loops.

+## 🔍 Why Does It Fail?
+1. **No subnet mask = ambiguous route interpretation.**
+   - Routers may default to an unintended subnet size (e.g., `/32`).
+   - This leads to mismatched routes and forwarding errors.

+2. **Route matching fails.**
+   - If the expected route has a different subnet mask, packets may not be forwarded correctly.
+   - This can cause loops, black holes, or routing inconsistencies.

+## ✅ Fix: Explicitly Defining a Subnet Mask
+- Using a correct subnet mask ensures:
+  - **Clear network boundary recognition** 🏆
+  - **Proper route matching and priority** 🔄
+  - **Prevention of loops or misroutes** 📌

+## 🎯 Conclusion
+- **Always specify a subnet mask when defining routes.**
+- **Unspecified masks can cause incorrect behavior.**
+- **Using a well-matched subnet mask ensures stable and predictable routing.**